hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 	b.
 Make sure you have the nova command line client installed.

 	c.
-Source the dnsaas projects credentials.
+Download the [target credentials](#target-cred) in an RC file, for example using Horizon.

 	d.
+Source the credentials.

+		source <filename>openrc.sh

+	e.
 Run the `nova floating-ip-create` command to  return a floating IP address.

-	e.
+	f.
 Run the `nova floating-ip-associate dnsaas-installer <floating-ip>` command using the IP address you obtained in the previouis step.

 11. Perform the following steps in the Manage Floating IP Associations: